Music Non-Major (MUNM)

 MUNM 25400 Exploring Musical New York (LA)

 Introduces the curious student to the classical musical arts by studying elements of selected live performing arts.
 Students attend up to five performances in New York City over Fall Break.
 Typical performances include a Broadway show, the New York Philharmonic Orchestra, the Metropolitan Opera and jazz musicians at a club.
 Students must be available to attend all events during Fall Break.
 A non-refundable lab fee must be paid no later than 6 weeks prior to the departure for the NYC shows, and covers transportation to and from NY, housing, and all tickets.
+2 credits.
 (F,B)

 2 Credits